TORASEMIDE

-TORASEMIDE belongs to a group of medicines called diuretics (which increase urine production) and is primarily used to treat high blood pressure, heart failure, and oedema (a build-up of fluid in the body).
+TORASEMIDE is used to treat high blood pressure, heart failure, and oedema (a build-up of fluid in the body).
 Hypertension or high blood pressure is a chronic condition in which the force exerted by the blood against the artery wall increases.
 The higher this blood pressure, the harder the heart has to pump.
-As a result, it leads to heart diseases, irregular heartbeat, and other complications.
-Oedema may occur in case of high blood pressure where fluids of the body get trapped in the tissues of the hands, arms, feet, ankles, and legs, leading to swelling.
+As a result, it leads to heart disease, irregular heartbeat, and other complications.
+Oedema may occur in case of high blood pressure, where fluids of the body get trapped in the tissues of the hands, arms, feet, ankles, and legs, leading to swelling.

 TORASEMIDE works by increasing the amount of urine that is passed out from the kidneys.
 It effectively reduces excess fluid levels in the body and treats oedema (swelling) associated with heart, liver, kidney, or lung disease.
 This reduces the workload on the heart and makes the heart more efficient at pumping blood throughout the body.
 Thus, it helps to lower high blood pressure, reducing the chances of heart attack or stroke.